-Optical coherent communication has led to a significant increase in throughput and with the introduction of multilevel signaling and polarization multiplexing, a spectral efficiency in the order of multiple bits per second per Hertz is achievable.
+Optical coherent communication has led to a significant increase in throughput and with the introduction of multilevel signalling and polarization multiplexing, a spectral efficiency in the order of multiple bits per second per Hertz is achievable.
 However, as the user demand for high-speed communication is ever increasing, new ways to increase throughput are needed.
 In wireless communication, multiple input, multiple output (MIMO) systems were introduced 20 years ago and this has had a major impact.
 In optical systems, the analogue is multi-mode fiber, where data streams are multiplexed over multiple fiber modes.
 This creates parallel channels and can increase throughput significantly.
 Coherent multi-mode communication has only recently gained attention and many aspects are far from completely described.
 Examples of this include channel models, which must be adapted to allow optimization, and channel capacity, which is unknown.
 Furthermore, no attempt has been made to tailor transmission schemes and receiver algorithms to multi-mode communication.
 Thus, there is an array of opportunities for frontier research in this developing area.

-Biträdande professor at Signals and Systems, Communication Systems
+Full Professor at Chalmers, Electrical Engineering, Communication and Antenna Systems, Communication Systems

-Funding years 2014–2017
+Funding Chalmers participation during 2014–2017

-Area of Advance
+Areas of Advance